 When it comes to habits, don't wash your face with boiling water or use high temperatures while you shower.
 If the outside temperatures are too extreme, avoid staying outdoors as much as possible.
 Do an allergy test if you haven't done one already, and stay away from allergens as much as possible to avoid an allergic reaction.

 Dealing with sensitive skin is not a walk in the park.
 It can make many aspects of your life more difficult.
-You'll need to pay extra attention to what skincare and makeup products you use in case they cause an immune reaction.
-You may need to set the shower temperature to just the right amount of warmth.
+You'll need to pay extra attention to what skincare and topical products you use in case they cause an immune reaction.

-Certain factors can worsen sensitive skin, such as climate changes, stress, hormonal changes, not getting enough sleep, and the quality of the water you use to wash your face.
-There also might be an underlying cause or underlying condition.
+Certain factors can worsen sensitive skin, such as climate changes, other environmental factors, stress, hormonal changes, certain medications, insufficient sleep, and the quality of the water you use to wash your face.
+There also might be an underlying cause.
 If this is the case, visit your healthcare provider so they can diagnose any medical condition that might be causing your skin sensitivity.

 But worry not!
 There are many precautions and habits, and lifestyle tweaks you can make to get your skin back to normal, and the best time to start is right now.